litteratum/workon/README.md

 #### Start to work on a project

-When you need to clone a repository, use the `start` command:
+When it is time to work on some project, use the `start` command:

 ```bash
 workon start <my_project>
 ```

-It will clone "my_project" from the GIT source and save it to the working directory.
+It will clone "my_project" from the GIT source, save it to the working directory and open the project in the specified editor.
 Please refer to the [Configuration section](#configuration) to know how to configure the script.

 It is encouraged that your desk is clean when you start with a new work, so the command will fail if you have something unfinished.
 But sometimes it is really needed, so there is `-f/--force` flag to proceed.